Alexisbol/ada-template-website/Beatrice.md

 that tells you the differences are structural rather than short-lived noise.
 </p>

-<p><b>In Fig.4, we want to</b> check how the distribution of returns changes across regimes, focusing on dispersion and tail events.</p>
+<p>In Fig.4, we want to check how the distribution of returns changes across regimes, focusing on dispersion and tail events.</p>

 <div class="figure-block">
   <div id="fig04" style="width:100%; height:520px;"></div>